 Putting it all together

-This is an extract from Psychology Tools for Living Well.
+This chapter is adapted from the book Psychology Tools for Living Well.
 If you want to learn more about how cognitive behavioral therapists think about problems then this is a great place to start.

 Looking at problems the CBT way

 Not knowing why we feel the way we do can itself lead to feelings of helplessness and hopelessness.
 A classical medical approach to problems (including emotional ones) is to assess for symptoms, see if they match a recognised disorder and, if they do, prescribe the treatment for that problem.
 Having a name for what they are struggling with is enough for some people, but others want to understand more about why they are stuck.

 One of the most helpful things about the CBT approach is the way that it breaks our problems down to make them understandable.
 This is great because:

 - understanding is half the battle;